GillianPlatform/Gillian/sphinx/c/symbolic-testing.rst

 .. code-block:: bash

-   esy x gillian-c bulk-wpst ../collections-c/for-gillian
+   dune exec -- gillian-c bulk-wpst ../collections-c/for-gillian

 You will see every test suites executing one by one.
 Two tests will fail, this is intended.
 They represent two of the bugs we've found and are explained `here <#bug-tests>`_.